PedroTelesFCUP/Beam_weaver/README.md

 Each complete set is a batch of Beam Spinner draws with fixed energy, stochastic quantity and, where applicable, shell.

-The full grids therefore have 69 × 9 + 21 = 642 training sets, 63 × 9 + 16 = 583 validation sets, and 9 × 9 + 3 = 84 test sets.
-The reduced `--smoke` grids have different totals.

 Default samples per set are: